 While some may measure project success in terms of the number of litigated cases and/or exonerations, UHIP argues that this viewpoint ignores a larger picture and a greater constituency.
 UHIP instead considers its effects on Texas citizens as a whole.
-Texas has the highest prison population in the nation.54 In January 2023, there were 125,070 individuals incarcerated in Texas prisons, 77,397 individuals on parole, and 141,671 individuals under felony direct community supervision.55 The Texas Legislative Budget Board predicts that the Texas prison population, as well as the number of individuals on parole and felony probation, will only continue to increase.56 Many of these inmates, their families, and their friends bring actual innocence clams to UHIP, asking for the opportunity to be heard.
+As of July 2022, there were approximately 121,000 inmates in Texas prisons, 204,000 individuals on probation, and approximately 78,000 individuals on parole.
+Many of these inmates, their families, and their friends bring actual innocence clams to UHIP, asking for the opportunity to be heard.
 Through OCA funding, UHIP directly furthers TIDC's mission by focusing on the many, rather than the few.
 UHIP provides inmates with meaningful reviews and investigations of their actual innocence claims, even if it is later determined that such claims cannot obtain post-conviction relief.
 Through OCA funding, UHIP has assisted thousands.
 Regardless of the result, UHIP continually strives to provide all Texas citizens fair, equal, impartial, and thoughtful defense.